Licenses and Visas

 Legal fees for H-1B visas

 The US Citizenship and Immigration Service (USCIS) regulates and monitors H-1B visas.
 Effective January 1, 2010, if you accept an international graduate into your program who will be obtaining an H-1B visa, your department/division is responsible for all legal fees incurred.
 USCIS does not permit the trainee to pay these fees.
-Fees can vary from $2,000 to $5,500.
+Fees can vary up to $8,000.
 All checks must be issued in the name of our McGaw immigration attorney, John Colbert, and forwarded to the GME office to ensure the timely processing of the documents.

 Note that this does not apply to international graduates on a J-1 training visa.